 You can write the following VBA code:

-When you run the macro, the inputbox that will prompt the user to enter sales volume will appear 10 times, as shown in Figure 3.7.
+When we run the program, the inputbox that will prompt the user to enter sales volume will appear 10 times, as shown below:

-After all the sales Volumes are entered, the values in the spreadsheet are shown in Figure 3.8
+After all the sales Volumes are entered, the values in the spreadsheet are shown below:

 If you need to make sure the user enters the correct sales volume, you can change line 5 statement to

-A clearer instruction will be as shown in Figure 3.9.
+A clearer instruction will be shown as follows: